-- A. 5 hotplate burners including a wok burner and ceramic multizone hotplate
+- A. Four hotplate burners with a wok burner and ceramic multi-zone hotplate

 - B. A control panel

 - C. A glide-out grill

 - D. A multi-function oven

 - E. A fan oven

 - F. A storage drawer

 Hotplate Burners

 The drawing by each of the central knobs indicates which burner that knob controls.